-DEC did not participate in the Best Management Practices Evaluation with USFS and ADFG in 2021.
+DEC did not participate in the Best Management Practices Evaluation with USFS and ADFG in 2022.

 VIII.
-Tasks and Initiatives for Calendar Year 2022
+Tasks and Initiatives for Calendar Year 2023

-In addition to the standard FRPA implementation tasks on state, private, and federal lands, the department expects to complete the following tasks in 2022:
+In addition to the standard FRPA implementation tasks on state, private, and federal lands, the department expects to complete the following tasks in 2023:

-- Continue to work with DOF and the Habitat Division in prioritizing and reviewing BMP effectiveness monitoring projects. - Conduct site inspections of LTF sites which are authorized under the general permit for inwater sorting of logs (as possible depending on operational status of the LTFs). - Accompany other agency staff on FRPA inspections, with specific attention to stormwater BMPs.
+- Continue to work with DOF and the Habitat Division in prioritizing and reviewing BMP effectiveness monitoring. - Conduct site inspections of LTF sites which are authorized under the general permit for inwater sorting of logs (as possible depending on operational status of the LTFs). - Accompany other agency staff on FRPA inspections, with specific attention to stormwater/sediment management BMPs in areas that may impact public drinking water sources, public health, or at the request of partner agency staff.